 Welcome to the Bureau of Special Operations web page.
 The Bureau of Special Operations operates four sections for the division.
 They are Hazardous Materials, Fireworks, Public Education and Data Analysis.
 The Special Operations Section is part of the Bureau of Investigations and is commanded by Deputy State Fire Marshal.
 There is a description of each section below which will help you locate the information you need.
 If you have any questions for the bureau, please do not hesitate to contact us at 603-223-4289 or at email@example.com

 The Haz-Mat section is operated by a Hazardous Materials Coordinator who oversees and coordinates the response to hazardous materials incidents across the state.
 There are nine regional hazardous materials teams that operate out of various mutual aid compacts and dispatch centers around the state.
 The section operates an emergency response vehicle with a vast array of resources to assist the teams with detection, analysis, mitigation and command of hazardous materials incidents.
 The section also conducts many outreach programs to increase the awareness of certain fire and life hazards associated with the handling, storage and use of hazardous chemicals and materials.

-The Pyrotechnics and Fireworks Section is responsible for the enforcement of all laws and codes relative to the storage, handling and use of pyrotechnics and fireworks in the state.
-This includes code enforcement for retail fireworks stores, inspecting display fireworks events, and the permitting and inspection of pyrotechnic, flame and special effects events.
+The Fireworks Safety and Enforcement Unit is responsible for the enforcement of all laws and codes relative to the manufacture, transportation, storage, handling and use of pyrotechnics, display and consumer fireworks.
+This includes the licensing and inspection of retail fireworks stores, inspecting display fireworks events, and the permitting and inspection of pyrotechnic, flame and special effects events.
 The unit consists of one full time investigator and two part-time investigators.
-These investigators work closely with members of the NH State Police Permits and Licensing Bureau to coordinate efforts on code enforcement.
+These investigators work closely with our local fire and police departments on enforcement efforts across the state.